ubccr/xdmod/docs/new-charting-library.md

 ### Features Changed
 The following chart features have changed.

-- Resetting the chart zoom for metric explorer charts appears in the chart context menus instead of a button on the chart.
+- Resetting the chart zoom for Metric Explorer charts appears in the chart context menus instead of a button on the chart.
 Resetting the chart zoom for charts in all other tabs now requires a double click on the plotting area instead of a button on the chart.

 ### Features Added
 The following are new chart features available.

+- The range for charts in the Metric Explorer can be reset to default through the axis context menu.
-- Zoom by both 'x' and 'y' axis
+- Charts can zoom by both 'x' and 'y' axis.
-- Draggable axis
+- Chart axes are draggable to adjust chart range.

 ### Features Removed
 The following chart features are no longer available but are planned to be added back.